 If you use Puberty: The Wonder Years in your school or agency, these charts also connect the curriculum to the behaviors.
 Used together, these charts and the curriculum truly help prepare kids for healthy sexual and emotional development now and down the road.

-We hope these resources will help adults who are committed to helping children navigate their curiosity without feeling ashamed.
+We hope these resources will help adults who are committed to helping children navigate their curiosity about the stages of sexual development without feeling ashamed.
 We also hope they help adults feel more comfortable and confident identifying healthy as well as problematic behavior in the young people they care for.

 If you’d like to learn more about Puberty: The Wonder Years, and how it helps educate children about puberty and relationships, contact us anytime.
 We are changing the way 4th-, 5th-, and 6th-grade students learn about their changing bodies and emotions – and we’d love for you to join the movement!